Aniket-d-d/daystack/README.md

 - **Week strip** — 7 days centred on today, click any day to switch
 - **Month calendar** — opens inline with red dots on days that have incomplete tasks.
 Click any date to jump to it.
 - **All Tasks view** — every task ever recorded, filterable by All / Incomplete / Completed
-- **Inline editing** — click any task title to rename it, on any date including past days
+- **Inline editing** — click any task title to rename it on any date
 - **Notes** — click `›` on any task to expand a free-form notes area.
 Auto-saves.
 - **Drag to reorder** — drag handle appears on hover to rearrange tasks within the day
 - **Hover to delete** — `✕` appears on hover
-- **Past days** — fully viewable.
-Check/uncheck tasks and edit titles and notes on any past date.
+- **Any date** — add tasks, carry forward, check/uncheck, and edit titles and notes on any past or future date

 ### Carry Forward
-- **`↩` button** next to Add Task — opens a sheet of all incomplete tasks from previous days, grouped by date
+- **`↩` button** next to Add Task — opens a sheet of all incomplete tasks from previous dates, grouped by date
-- Click **`+ Add`** on any task to copy it to today.
+- Click **`+ Add`** on any task to copy it to the selected date.
 The original stays on its date, dimmed, marked as carry forwarded.
 - Carry forwarded tasks show as a dim amber marker on their original date — not counted as incomplete, not shown in the Incomplete filter, and not triggering the red dot on the calendar.
 - **Linked renaming** — rename a task on any date and the update propagates to every copy of that task across all carry-forward dates automatically.
 - **Smart deletion** — deleting a carried task only removes it from that date forward.
 The previous copy is automatically restored as a live incomplete task.
+- **Completion date accuracy** — completing a task stamps the date of the view you are on, not today's date.
+Completing a task on April 5th's view records April 5th.
 - **Full history log** — expand any carried task to see every date it passed through:

 ```